Candied Carrots

 MAPLE SYRUP – Instead of honey, try using maple syrup.

-ORANGE ZEST - This is something I only do during the holidays to make this delicious recipe extra special.
+ORANGE ZEST – I only do this during the holidays to make this delicious recipe extra special.
 Use a zester and zest one orange.

-I also add a couple of large pieces of orange peel for decoration.
+I also added a couple of large pieces of orange peel for decoration.
 Sprinkle the zest over the carrots just before serving.
-Chef's kiss.
+Chef’s kiss.

 NUTS: Lightly toasted pecans or walnuts add an extra layer of deliciousness.
 But, again, this is something I would only do for a holiday meal.